Key Takeaways

 The information provided in this material does not provide information reasonably sufficient upon which to base an investment decision and should not be considered a recommendation to buy or sell any particular security.
 There is no assurance that any of the securities discussed herein will remain in an account at the time this material is received or that securities sold have not been repurchased.
 The securities discussed do not represent an account’s entire portfolio and in the aggregate may represent only a small percentage of any account’s portfolio holdings.
 It should not be assumed that any of the securities discussed were or will prove to be profitable, or that the investment recommendations or decisions we make in the future will be profitable or will equal the investment performance of the securities discussed herein.
 It is possible that a security was profitable over the previous five year period of time but was not profitable over the last year.
 In order to determine if a certain security added value to a specific portfolio, it is important to take into consideration at what time that security was added to that specific portfolio.
 A complete listing of all securities purchased or sold in an account, including the date and execution prices, is available upon request.

 The investment objective of a Davis Multi-Cap Equity account is long-term growth of capital.
 There can be no assurance that Davis will achieve its objective.
 Davis Advisors uses the Davis Investment Discipline to invest a client’s portfolio principally in common stocks (including indirect holdings of common stock through depositary receipts).
 The Multi-Cap Equity strategy may invest in large, medium, or small companies without regard to market capitalization and may invest in issuers in foreign countries, including countries with developed or emerging markets.
-The principal risks are: common stock risk, depositary receipts risk, emerging markets risk, fees and expenses risk, foreign country risk, foreign currency risk, headline risk, large-capitalization companies risk, manager risk, mid- and smallcapitalization companies risk, and stock market risk.
+The principal risks are: common stock risk, depositary receipts risk, emerging markets risk, fees and expenses risk, foreign country risk, foreign currency risk, headline risk, large-capitalization companies risk, manager risk, mid- and small-capitalization companies risk, and stock market risk.
 See the ADV Part 2 for a description of these principal risks.

 The ranges reflected for large, mid, and small cap reflect the current ranges utilized by the S&P Composite 1500 Market Cap Guidelines, as may be amended from time to time.
-The current ranges are: large-capitalization, over $18 billion; mid-capitalization, between $6.7 billion and $18 billion; small-capitalization, under $6.7 billion.
+The current ranges are: large-capitalization, over $20.5 billion; mid-capitalization, between $7.4 billion and $20.5 billion; small-capitalization, under $7.4 billion.

 We gather our index data from a combination of reputable sources, including, but not limited to, Wilshire, Lipper, and index websites.